 Amazon.com Inc. and Whole Foods Market Inc.

 On Monday, Aug.
 28, 2017, the online retail giant, Amazon, closed the $13.7 billion acquisition of health and organic foods supermarket chain, Whole Foods.
 The acquisition is unique and intriguing, as there has been much speculation throughout the supermarket industry about the adoption of online shopping options for groceries.
-Amazon issued a press release stating that they will cut Whole Foods prices by up to 43 percent and give rewards to Amazon Prime customers.
+Amazon issued a press release stating that it will cut Whole Foods prices by up to 43 percent and give rewards to Amazon Prime customers.
 One of the most significant aspects of the deal involves offering Whole Foods brands and products on Amazon.com.
-Cross-platform selling will occur in both directions, meaning that private label goods from Whole Foods will be available through various Amazon.com outlets, such as AmazonFresh, Prime Pantry and Prime Now.
+Cross-platform selling will occur in both directions, meaning that private-label goods from Whole Foods will be available through various Amazon.com outlets, such as AmazonFresh, Prime Pantry, and Prime Now.
 Shoppers will also have the ability to make purchases online and pick them up at Whole Foods stores.

 St. Jude Medical Inc. and Abbott Laboratories

 In the healthcare sector, Abbott Laboratories completed its acquisition of the medical device company, St. Jude Medical, on Jan.
 4, 2017.
 The deal, involving $25 billion in cash and stock, is expected to significantly increase the business that Abbott Laboratories does in the heart and neurological device market.
-St. Jude Medical had substantial product positions in the heart failure, chronic pain and atrial fibrillation areas.
+St. Jude Medical had substantial product positions in heart failure, chronic pain, and atrial fibrillation areas.
 When combined with Abbott’s resources, the company will increase its competitive capabilities in all aspects of the $30 billion cardiovascular market.
-In addition to attaining top positions in these market niches, the acquisition gives Abbott increased opportunities to grow its portfolio of diagnostics, devices and inventions.
+In addition to attaining top positions in these market niches, the acquisition gives Abbott increased opportunities to grow its portfolio of diagnostics, devices, and inventions.

 IMS Health and Quintiles Transnational

 On Oct.
-3, 2016, IMS Health, a major health care information company, and Quintiles Transnational, a contract drug trial and medical research provider, merged to form Quintiles IMS.
+3, 2016, IMS Health, a major health care information company, and Quintiles Transnational, a contract drug trial and medical research provider merged to form Quintiles IMS.
 The merger was an all-stock deal worth $12.8 billion.
 It brings together two companies that conduct business in adjacent biotech markets and is projected to facilitate $100 million in annual cost savings due to increased efficiency.
 The patient information that IMS Health brings to the merger will also contribute to streamlining the recruitment of patient subjects that Quintiles uses for its clinical trials.
 Overall, the new company, QuintilesIMS Holdings Inc., will be able to more effectively offer full-scale clinical packages to pharmaceutical clients.

 AT&T Inc. and Time Warner Inc.

-Planned for October 2017, AT&T’s $85.4 billion merger with Time Warner will turn both telecommunications companies into a single, much larger entity.
+Planned for October 2017, AT&T’s $85.4 billion mergers with Time Warner will turn both telecommunications companies into a single, much larger entity.
 This merger has garnered a large amount of press, due to the size and influence of both companies.
-Together they own communications systems that encompass broadband internet services, cellular data networks, cable TV infrastructure and satellite TV systems.
+Together they own communications systems that encompass broadband internet services, cellular data networks, cable TV infrastructure, and satellite TV systems.
 The merger will mean that one giant company will have control over how the majority of the American public shares and consumes information and entertainment.
 Both companies maintain the merger will help increase efficiency and economies of scale, which will lead to cost savings for customers.
 However, critics of the deal claim the merger will lead to regional monopolies that have no incentive for innovation and improving their product offerings.